-- Event and/or conference organisers and promotors who promote events, conferences or concerts as their only business. - Event suppliers who can evidence that they derive their principal source of income from events, conferences, or concerts requiring gatherings or more than 40 people. - Event venues that can evidence that they derive their principal source of income from the hosting of events.
+- Event and/or conference organisers and promotors who promote events, conferences or concerts as their only business. - Event suppliers who can evidence that they derive their principal source of income from events, conferences, shows or concerts requiring gatherings or more than 40 people. - Event venues that can evidence that they derive their principal source of income from the hosting of events, conference, shows or concerts requiring gatherings or more than 40 people.